dell/terraform-provider-redfish/docs/resources/boot_order.md

 page_title: "redfish_boot_order Resource - terraform-provider-redfish"
 subcategory: ""
 description: |-
+  This Terraform resource is used to configure Boot Order and enable/disable Boot Options of the iDRAC Server.
+We can Read the existing configurations or modify them using this resource.
 ---

 # redfish_boot_order (Resource)

+This Terraform resource is used to configure Boot Order and enable/disable Boot Options of the iDRAC Server.
+We can Read the existing configurations or modify them using this resource.

 ~> **Note:** `boot_order` and `boot_options` are mutually exclusive.